KRFOSS/kali-docs/development/kali-linux-arm-chroot/index.md

 ### Cleanup

-Lastly, we create and run a cleanup script in our chroot to free up space used by cached files and run any other cleanup jobs we may require, and unmount the directories we were using in our rootfs.
+Lastly, we create and run a cleanup script in our chroot to free up space used by cached files and run any other cleanup jobs we may require, and unmount the directories we were using in our rootfs:

 ```console
 kali@kali:~$ cat <<EOF > kali-$architecture/cleanup